List of Apple Inc. media events: Apple special event (March 9, 2015)

 Apple Special Event 2015 had the tagline "Spring Forward" and was broadcast live from Cupertino on Apple's website on March 9, 2015.
 It announced the release date and pricing for the anticipated Apple Watch, the MacBook's fourth redesign and iOS 8.2's same day release.
 Apple also announced ResearchKit, a library designed to enable researchers to make study applications where participants can download them on their phones, electronic enroll & consent, and send survey and sensor data.
 Five launch studies were introduced, including My Heart Counts, which enrolled over 11,000 participants in a single day.

 WWDC 2015 (June 8–12, 2015)

-WWDC 2015 was held from June 8 to June 12 in Moscone Center West in San Francisco.
+WWDC 2015 was held in Moscone Center West in San Francisco.
 The major announcements were the new features of iOS 9, the next version of OS X called OS X El Capitan, the first major software update to the Apple Watch, the June 30 debut of Apple Music, and news that the programming language Swift was becoming open-source software supporting iOS, OS X, and Linux.
 The Beer Bash was held at the Yerba Buena Gardens on June 11.
 Walk the Moon performed there.

 This keynote was streamed live on June 8, 2015.